maynul1997/maynul1997/README.md

 ## 🧑‍💻 About Me:

-👨🏻‍💻 I'm a Software Quality Assurance (SQA) Engineer with hands-on experience in both manual and automation testing.
+👨🏻‍💻 I'm a Software Quality Assurance (SQA) Engineer with hands-on experience in both **manual and automation** testing.
-👀 I’m passionate about Software Testing, Automation Engineering, AI, and Game Development.
+👀 I’m passionate about Software Testing, Automation Engineering, AI, and Security.
 🌱 I’m currently sharpening my skills in Automation Testing.
-💼 I’m actively seeking new job opportunities in the QA/Automation field.
+💼 **I’m actively seeking new job opportunities in the QA/Automation field.**
-📫 Reach me at: onlyfaisalkabir@gmail.com
+📫 Reach me at: maynul.harf123@gmail.com

 🔍 I specialize in finding critical bugs, ensuring user satisfaction, and improving product reliability.